-AllianceRx Walgreens Pharmacy, a central specialty and home delivery pharmacy, is contracted to provide mail pharmacy services to members of Blue Cross Medicare Advantage Basic (HMO).
+Walgreens Mail Service is contracted to provide mail pharmacy services to members of Blue Cross Community MMAI.

-Blue Cross[®], Blue Shield[®] and the Cross and Shield Symbols are registered service marks of the Blue Cross and Blue Shield Association, an association of independent Blue Cross and Blue Shield Plans.
+Blue Cross®, Blue Shield® and the Cross and Shield Symbols are registered service marks of the Blue Cross and Blue Shield Association, an association of independent Blue Cross and Blue Shield Plans.

-Express Scripts[®] Pharmacy is a pharmacy that is contracted to provide mail pharmacy services to members of Blue Cross and Blue Shield of Illinois.
+Express Scripts® Pharmacy is a pharmacy that is contracted to provide mail pharmacy services to members of Blue Cross and Blue Shield of Illinois.

-Express Scripts[®] Pharmacy is a trademark of Express Scripts Strategic Development, Inc
+Express Scripts® Pharmacy is a trademark of Express Scripts Strategic Development, Inc

-Amazon Pharmacy is contracted to provide pharmacy home delivery services to Blue Medicare Advantage (Medicare-Medicaid Plan).
+Amazon Pharmacy is contracted to provide pharmacy home delivery services to Blue Cross Community MMAI.